Caesar Salad done right with crunchy croutons, plenty of Parmesan, and a rich, creamy dressing you’ll crave.

 Instructions

-- Add all the dressing ingredients to a blender and process until smooth.
-Taste and adjust flavors to your preference, then season with salt.
-Cover the dressing and chill in the fridge for 15โ20 minutes to let the flavors meld and intensify.
+- Blend all dressing ingredients until smooth.
+Taste and adjust seasoning.
+Add salt if needed.
+Chill in the fridge for 15–20 minutes to let the flavors develop.

-- If adding chicken, bacon, or eggs, see Note 4.
+- If using chicken, bacon, or eggs, see note 3 for how to prepare.

 - Add washed and thoroughly dried chopped lettuce to a large bowl.
 Drizzle on dressing to personal preference and use tongs to toss well.
 Taste and add more dressing if desired.
-Top with crisp cooled croutons, any of the optional extras, and lots of Parmesan cheese.
+Top with crisp cooled croutons, any of the optional extras, and lots of Parmesan.
 Serve immediately.

 Recipe Notes